Genflix MD Jimmy Kim elaborates on the OTT ecosystem - AnimationXpress

 Which is your tent-pole catalogue?

-Animation content..
-I am bringing another IP called Running Men to Korea.
-One of my production house will be Cacao
+Running Men from Korea.
+One of my production houses in Indonesia will be an arm of Kakao M.

 You will be producing the local version?